-This course provides an introduction to the materials and basic techniques of drawing.
+This course introduces the materials and basic techniques of drawing.

-AUT 100 Introduction to Automotive Hazardous Materials (1-0-1)
+Introduction to Automotive Hazardous Materials

 This course is a basic study of the proper handling of hazardous materials found in automotive service centers.
 Topics include types of hazardous materials, handling of the materials, and their proper disposal.